cwellsx/apis/docs/USER.md

   - Make this work on the APIs view not only on the References view
   - Fix the cursor not changing when the `[Ctrl]` key is pressed
-  - Implement blue instead of red for leafs without detail (i.e. which are not green)
+  - Implement blue instead of red for leaf nodes without detail (i.e. which are not green)

 ## `.NET` and `3rd-party` groups